Skip to content

 • Hydroxyurea can be used to reduce WBC while awaiting confirmation

-• Oral tyrosine kinase inhibitors (TKIS): Imatinib, dasatinib, nilotinib, and ponatinib
+• Oral tyrosine kinase inhibitors (TKI): Imatinib, dasatinib, nilotinib, and ponatinib

-• Allogenic hematopoietic cell transplantation: Curative option for pts in accelerated and blast phase, as well as young pts w/chronic phase CML who do not respond to TKI therapy
+• Allogenic hematopoietic cell transplantation: curative option for pts in accelerated and blast phase, as well as young pts with chronic phase CML who do not respond to TKI therapy